lestrrat-go/fsnotify/README.md

 2. Allows user to choose where to send their data via use of abstract Sinks
 3. Does not implicitly use goroutines, but rather asks the user to choose by providing a `w.Watch()` method that can be called as `go w.Watch(...)`

+## CURRENT STATUS

+* Wrote preliminary API design for fsnotify
+* Seeing how I would write fsnotify-inotify backend

 ## SYNOPSIS

 ```go